oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 ### Document Status

 This document was last revised or approved by the < full proj name > on the above date.
 Check the "Latest version" location noted above for possible later revisions of this document.

-For information on patents, please refer to <link to the respective ipr declarations page>.

-For complete status information, please see the Status section in <link to the appendix>.
+For information on patents, please refer to < link to the respective ipr declarations page >.
+For complete status information, please see the Status section in the appendix.

 ### Notices